 Most individual web users will not face the same kind of technical attacks as large companies and organizations.
 Individual users are far more likely to be victims of “phishing,” which is an attack that relies more on social engineering than on actual technical exploitation.
 Per Frontiers in Computer Science, phishing (in which email, text, voice, or web contacts are used to gather personal data) represents 90% of all online attacks and 95% of the successful attacks are the result of human error.

-5 Rules for Being Your Own Best Identity Theft Protection
+5 Rules for Your Identity Theft Protection

 Rule 1: Slow Down